32 Different Types of Moths in Oregon

 The Hydriomena woodsy moths (Hydriomena spp.) blend in with the trees they rest on.

-Since the moth’s wings are normally maintained open and flat, it is difficult to notice their presence.
+Since the moth’s wings are normally open and flat, it isn’t easy to notice their presence.

 Many species’ wings have mottled gray, brown, and green patterns that match the lichen-covered tree bark that may be found in every forest.

-The middle or lower portion of the forewings of the majority contains a band of light color.
+The middle or lower portion of most forewings contains a band of light color.
 These types of moths in Oregon are often referred to as Highfliers.

 Along the margins of woodlands and evergreen woods, look for moths from the genus Hydriomena.

-When selecting a host plant for their progeny, some species are tree-specific, while others are more diversified and may use deciduous trees.
+Some species are tree-specific when selecting a host plant for their progeny, while others are more diversified and may use deciduous trees.

 This genus uses aspen, alder, fir, spruce, pine, and tamarack trees.
 If one is prepared for the endeavor, hiking through wooded areas in the spring and summer is a fantastic method to attempt to spot them.